nlksg/ConCost/README.md

     ```
 5.  **Initial Setup (Required)**:
     - Log in to the admin panel (`/admin`).
-    - Create three user groups: `Admin`, `Accountant`, and `Site Staff`.
+    - Run management commands to create default groups and chart of accounts:
+      ```bash
+      python manage.py init_default_groups
+      python manage.py init_chart_of_accounts
+      ```
-    - Create user accounts for your team and assign them to the appropriate groups.
+    - Create user accounts and assign them to the appropriate groups.
-    - Populate the Chart of Accounts, or ensure the initial migrations have created the necessary default accounts (e.g., Accounts Payable, expense accounts).
     - Populate the Item Catalog via the UI (`/purchases/items/`).

 ---